copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

     **Solutions:**

     1. **First-party context authentication with popup or redirect (used by SSO):**
-       Use popup windows or full-page redirects to the IdP instead of hidden iframes.
+       [Use popup windows or full-page redirects](https://learn.microsoft.com/en-us/entra/identity-platform/reference-third-party-cookies-spas#performance-and-ux-implications) to the IdP instead of hidden iframes.
 In these flows, the IdP runs in a top-level browsing context (same tab or popup), so its cookies are treated as first-party and are sent normally.
 This still allows **SSO via the IdP session cookie**, but the navigation is no longer completely invisible to the user.

     2. **Refresh token rotation for SPA session persistence:**
        Instead of relying on the IdP session cookie for iframe-based silent auth, perform one interactive login (Authorization Code + PKCE) and issue the SPA a **rotating refresh token** with strict idle and absolute lifetimes.
 The SPA calls `/token` directly to obtain new access tokens, and the refresh token is rotated on every use with reuse detection.
 This maintains the SPA's session without depending on third-party cookies.
+See [Refresh token flow](#refresh-token-flow) for details.

     3. **BFF on the same site (SPA <-> BFF only):**
        Host the BFF and SPA under the same parent domain (for example, `app.example.com` and `api.example.com` with a cookie `Domain=.example.com`) so that the browser always treats the BFF session cookie as first-party for requests from the SPA.
-This solves SPA↔BFF cookie issues, but not IdP SSO issues, because external IdPs (Microsoft Entra ID, Auth0, Okta, etc.) typically live on a different domain.
+This solves SPA↔BFF cookie issues, but not IdP SSO issues, because external IdPs (Microsoft Identity Platform, Auth0, Okta, etc.) typically live on a different domain.

 Once the user is authenticated, the BFF can use multiple methods to obtain access tokens for different downstream APIs: